Frequently Asked Questions,

 The following are charter rate options for your charter vacation depending on the yacht and sailing region:

 Inclusive charter rate:

-Everything that is included in the “Inclusive rate” is also included here, sometimes exclusions are the ship’s bar and beverages.
-Government Taxes and fees may be additional in both cases.
+The “Inclusive rate” except the ship’s bar and beverages.
+Government Taxes and fees may be an extra charge in both cases.

 Plus all expenses:

 The costs incurred for providing for the guests’ charter.
 An APA (Advance Provisioning Allowance) of between 20 – 35% depending on the yacht is collected to cover the costs of fuel, provisions, communications, dockage and government fees.